mozart-analytics/grails-docker/README.md

 - Tomcat 7+ (for Grails 2) or 8+ (for Grails 3)

 ## Running Using Defaults ##
-By default, the mounted app (mounted by using `-v`) will run using the grails `prod run-app` (or `prod run-war` for Grails 2) command which means that the app will run as if it was in a dedicated Tomcat instance in **production** mode.
+By default, the container will start inside Grails interactive mode.
+From here, you can run the app by simply typing `run-app` or execute any other valid Grails commands you may want to.

 Use the following command to run on default mode (remember to ALWAYS specify your app folder in the `-v` command):